awslabs/aws-athena-query-federation/athena-federation-sdk-tools/src/main/java/com/amazonaws/athena/connector/integration/README.md

 The following command will trigger the integration tests: `mvn failsafe:integration-test`

-If run from the root directory, it will execute the integration tests for all connectors.
+If run from the root directory, the command will execute the integration tests for all connectors.
 Likewise, if run from a specific connector's directory, it will trigger the integration tests for the specific connector.